 Ponder East, Director of Bands

-[email protected]
+ponder.east@austinisd.org

 Ponder East began teaching general music and beginning band in January 1998 in Wylie, TX and then taught middle school band in Grapevine, TX from August 1998 – June 2001.
 He then moved to Austin, TX in August 2001 and began teaching private saxophone, clarinet, and flute lessons in the area.
 From 2003-2010, he taught as the part-time jazz band director at LBJ and LASA High Schools.
 Then, from 2006-2008, he also taught as the part-time band director at KIPP Austin College Prep.
 In 2011, he became a full-time band director at LBJ and LASA High Schools.
 In 2021, he became the associate band director at LASA High School.
-In 2022, he became the Director of Bands at LASA High School.
+And in 2022, he became the Director of Bands at LASA High School.

 From 2003-2015, he co-founded and co-lead the Austin Jazz Project, a week-long summer jazz improvisation camp.
 Since 2017, he has been a member of the faculty at the Texas Jazz & Blues Camp.